alycet/movie-data-etl-pipeline/README.md

 ### Project Execution Flow
 1. ***Extract***

- In the extract phase, a lambda function is triggered and executed to extract data and load into AWS S3 bucket that holds data to be processed.
-This lamdba funtion is deployed with a docker image to package all dependencies and libraries.
+  * Both the extraction and transformation lambda functions are deployed using a docker image to package all dependencies and libraries.
+  * CloudWatch triggers the data extraction lambda function which is executed.
   * Using selenium, beautiful soup, and requests, the top 1000 movie titles are extracted from IMDB website.
+  * The data is then loaded into an AWS S3 bucket that holds data in a to be processed folder.

   * The titles are passed to the OMDB API to extract more information about each movie.